-I call this one a diamond in the rough; why?
+I call this one a diamond in the rough.
+Why?
 Because it has great potential to acquire an untapped channel of recurring revenue and customers.

-Remarketing on the display network should be a core strategy when putting together a plan for display advertising because it has an audience that already is acquainted with your client’s brand and is more likely to finish a purchase or buy a second time around.
+Remarketing on the Display Network should be a core strategy when putting together a plan for display advertising because it has an audience that is already acquainted with your client’s brand and is more likely to finish a purchase or buy a second time around.

 Rule of Thumb When It Comes to Banner Creatives